Limited Clients. Proven Results.

 Domestic Violence Penalties

-A conviction of domestic violence in Lodi, Ohio, has serious penalties.
-Domestic violence can be either a felony or a misdemeanor.
-A domestic violence conviction is on your record forever.
-Any later domestic violence charges will be considered a higher degree based upon the prior.
-Penalties range from felony with mandatory prison time to misdemeanor sentences.
+A conviction of domestic violence in Lodi, or anywhere in Ohio, has serious penalties.
+Domestic violence can be a misdemeanor or a felony.
+A conviction for domestic violence cannot be expunged.
+Subsequent domestic violence convictions have increased penalties.
+Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
 For example, conviction of a:

 Besides the criminal penalties for conviction of domestic violence, there are other serious considerations.
 These are not limited to, but include: